diegotyner/Vault-Deployment/content/Coding/Transplantable-SNN.md

 ### 🗣️ Blurt
 This is the most intense project on my plate, and I really want to get started on something in this realm.
 It remains to be seen how this end up.
-My biggest inspiration is the [[Neural Factors]] talk that Mark Churchland gave.
+My biggest inspiration is the [[Churchland-Centrality-of-Factors]] talk that Mark Churchland gave.

+Algorithm to neural network compiler?

 ### 🏢 Existing